1.50 Newbury - Friday

 At present the 2019/20 is suspended until at least 30 April and the Premier League has made tentative plans to resume on June 1 for a six-week period to complete the season’s remaining fixtures behind closed doors, provided that emergency services are willing and able to provide practical back-up for the matches and that the matches themselves will not contravene the coronavirus regulations that may be in place at that time.

-With such uncertainty, William Hill has taken the initiative and has decided to pay out on all bets that Liverpool would win the Premier League title, saying “It will come as small comfort to Liverpool fans who are desperate to see their team lift the title for the first time in 30 years.
+With such uncertainty, William Hill, who are currently offering the best odds our betting tips for England vs Iran at the World Cup, has taken the initiative and has decided to pay out on all bets that Liverpool would win the Premier League title, saying “It will come as small comfort to Liverpool fans who are desperate to see their team lift the title for the first time in 30 years.
 However, in our eyes, they are the champions and as such we are happy to pay out on them being the 2019/20 Premier League winners.
 We are paying out just shy of ¾ of £1 million to everyone who has backed them”.

 This can only be good news for Liverpool fans who are so disappointed that the team’s gallop to their first league title for thirty years has been summarily halted.
 Liverpool players share the frustration with defender Virgil van Dijk saying of the title “If we won it in an empty stadium and the fans weren’t there, I’d be gutted for them”.